 - When an RMT must provide guidance for client self-care; or

 - When an RMT would like to complete an intake process for a new client who will be receiving treatment when the RMT returns to practice (e.g. the RMT might receive health history information electronically and conduct an intake interview virtually).

-If it is within the scope of practice, the RMT must be transparent in all documentation, including billing invoices, that the services were provided remotely and that, for example, only a partial assessment was performed (i.e. it does not constitute a full session of Massage Therapy and cannot be billed as such).
+If telepractice treatment is within the scope of practice, the RMT must be transparent in all documentation, including billing invoices, that the services were provided remotely and whether only a partial assessment/treatment was performed (i.e. it does not constitute a full session of Massage Therapy and cannot be billed as such).
 RMTs must advise their clients that telepractice may not be covered by their insurance provider as Massage Therapy.

 Prior to using any platform, the RMT must ensure the platform is confidential and secure and meets the requirements of the Personal Health Information Protection Act, 2014; and the RMT must obtain the consent required under the Health Care Consent Act, 1996 and CMTO’s written consent requirements for treating (or viewing) sensitive areas (if applicable).
 In addition, all applicable legislative and CMTO requirements would still need to be adhered to, such as maintaining client health records.